kk0spence/TransEA/README.md

 # Citation

-If you use the code, please kindly cite the papers listed in our reference.
+If you use the code or datasets, please kindly cite the papers listed in our reference.

 # Reference
 [1] Yanrong Wu, Zhichun Wang.
 Knowledge Graph Embedding with Numeric Attributes of Entities.
 Proceedings of The Third Workshop on Representation Learning for NLP.
 2018.